Monitoring with MRTG

 I suggest first installing MRTG and become familiar with how to install and configure it on your own system.
 You can then add to the MRTG configuration to include timekeeping monitoring and a whole lot more.
 The following commands would typically live in your C:\mrtg\bin\ directory.
 I have also used MRTG for computer performance measurement, and for a satellite data service signal level and error rate monitoring.

-There are a couple of steps which are needed on Windows-7 (and Windows Vista) which may not be needed on earlier versions of Windows.
-This is because software which may not be needed by many users is not installed by default on Windows-7.
-You need to:
+There are a couple of steps which are needed on Windows Vista and Windows-7 & 8 which may not be needed on earlier versions of Windows.
+This is because SNMP service which may not be needed by many users is not installed by default, so first you must add that Windows feature, and then configure the security settings for the SNMP service.

 • Add the Windows SNMP component (in the Management and Monitoring tools)

-• Add access to the SNMP data for the "public" community
+• Add read-only access to the SNMP data for the "public" community

 Using fixed scaling and bipolar display